Sangre de Cristo Wilderness

-The Sangre de Cristo Wilderness is a long and narrow wilderness area covering 220803 acre of the Sangre de Cristo Range centered about Saguache and Custer counties, Colorado.
+The Sangre de Cristo Wilderness is about 70 mile long from north to south and about 5 mile wide with an area of 220803 acre(345 sq miles).
+The Wilderness is in the Sangre de Cristo Range centered about Saguache and Custer counties, Colorado.
 Smaller areas are located in Fremont, Alamosa, and Huerfano counties.
-The wilderness area is located on in the San Isabel and Rio Grande National Forests and Great Sand Dunes National Park and Preserve.
-The wilderness area is home to several fourteeners and quite a few thirteeners.
-Crestone Needle is considered the most difficult.
+The wilderness area is part of the San Isabel and Rio Grande National Forests and Great Sand Dunes National Park and Preserve.
+The Wilderness embraces both eastern and western slopes of the steep and rugged Sangre de Cristos.
+Elevations range from about 8300 ft to 14297 ft at Crestone Peak, the seventh-highest mountain in Colorado.